ibm-cloud-docs/key-protect/concepts/key-rotation.md

 ## How key rotation works
 {: #how-key-rotation-works}

 Key rotation works by securely transitioning key material from an _Active_ to a _Deactivated_ key state.
-To replace the deactivated or retired key version, the new key version moves into the _Active_ state and becomes available for cryptographic operations.
+To replace the deactivated or retired key version, the new key version moves into the _Active_ state and becomes available or cryptographic operations.

 ### Using {{site.data.keyword.keymanagementserviceshort}} to rotate keys
 {: #use-key-protect-rotate-keys}